 0.1 omplete these sentences with all, everything or everybody/everyone.
-It was a good party.
+1 It was a good party.
 Everybody enjoyed it.
-I've eaten today is a sandwich. has their faults.
+All I've eaten today is a sandwich.
+3 has their faults.
 Nobody is perfect.
-Nothing has changed is the same as it was.
+4 Nothing has changed is the same as it was.
 Kate told meabout her new job.
 It sounds quite interesting.
-6 Can write their names on a piece of paper, please?
-7 Why are you always thinking about money?
+Can write their names on a piece of paper, please?
+Why are you always thinking about money?
 Money isn't I didn't have much money with me I had was ten pounds.
-9 When the fire alarm rang,left the building immediately.
-10 Sue didn't say where she was going she said was that she was going away.
-11 We have completely different opinions.
-I disagree with 12 We all did well in the examination in our class passed.
-13 We all did well in the examination of us passed.
-14 Why are you so lazy?
+When the fire alarm rang,left the building immediately.
+Sue didn't say where she was goingshe said was that she was going away.
+We have completely different opinions.
+I disagree with she says.
+We all did well in the examination in our class passed.
+We all did well in the examination of us passed.
+Why are you so lazy?
 Why do you expect me to do for you?
-0.2 1A/ rite sentences with whole.
-U.Z I read the book from beginning to end.
+0.2 W rite sentences with whole.
+1 I read the book from beginning to end.
 I read the whole book.
-2 Everyone in the team played well.
+Everyone in the team played well.
 The 3 Paul opened a box of chocolates.
-When he finished eating, there were no chocolates left in the box.
-He ate 4 The police came to the house.
+When he finished eating, there were no chocolates left in the - box.
+He are 4 The police came to the house.
 They were looking for something.
 They searched everywhere, every room.
 They 5 Everyone in Dave and Jane's family plays tennis.
-Dave and Jane play, and so do all their children.
-The 6 Ann worked from early in the morning until late in the evening.
-T. J. 1711 7 Jack and Jill went on holiday to the seaside for a week.
+Dave and Jane play, and so do all their 35 children.
+The 6 Ann worked from early in the morning until late in the evening. , = 7 Jack and Jill went on holiday to the seaside for a week.
 It rained from the beginning of the week to the end.
-It No ow write sentences 6 and 7 again using all instead of whole.
-8 (6) Ann (7) 0.0 0.3 Co omplete these sentences using every with the following: five minutes ten minutes four hours six months four years 1 The bus service is very good.
+It NL and make containing C and 7 and 2 and 11 instead of the ow write sentences 6 and 7 again using all instead of whole.
+(6) Ann 9 (7) 0.3 Co omplete these sentences using every with the following: five minutes ten minutes four hours six months four years SECONOMICS FOR ACCUPATION AND TOTAL MAINTAINS AND ACCUPATION ACCUPATION AND ACCUPATION ACCUPATION ACCUPATION AND ACCUPATION ACCUPATION AND ACCUPATION AND AC The bus service is very good.
 There's a bus every ten minutes .
 Tom is ill.
 He has some medicine.
-He has to take it 3 The Olympic Games take place 4 We live near a busy airport.
-A plane flies over our house Martin has a check-up with his dentist 0.4 \A/ hich is the correct alternative?
-0.4 I've spent the whole money / all the money you gave me. (all the money is correct) Sue works every day / all days except Sunday.
+He has to take it The Olympic Games take place We live near a busy airport.
+A plane flies over our house 5 Martin has a check-up with his dentist 0.4 W hich is the correct alternative?
+I've spent the whole money / all the money you gave me. (all the money is correct) Sue works every day / all days except Sunday.
 I'm tired.
 I've been working hard all the day / all day.
 It was a terrible fire.
 Whole building / The whole building was destroyed.
 I've been trying to phone her, but every time / all the time I phone the line is busy.
-6 I don't like the weather here.
+I don't like the weather here.
 It rains every time / all the time.
+1 When I was on holiday, all my luggage / my whole luggage was stolen.